 Nathan Pickworth is the Head of Athletic Performance at St George Illawarra Dragons.
-With less than 1 week until season 2017 kicks off, Nathan chatted to us about the pre-season training schedule for the Dragons, and the challenges of training for the demands of a game.
+Nathan talked about the pre-season challenges for the demands of a game.

 Hey Nathan, thanks for taking the time.
 What does an average training week look like for Dragons players?